Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: Introduction

 where $C=\cos 2\pi\phi>0$, $S=\sin 2\pi\phi>0$.

-In \cite{Baesens_2018}, the case $\phi=0$ was considered, but it was found that there were four degenerate Hopf bifurcations which caused the appearance of more than one \emph{contractible periodic orbit} (cpo) in some regions of parameter space, thus contradicting assumption 7b.
+In \cite{Baesens_2018}, the case $\phi=0$ was considered, but it was found that there were four points of degenerate Hopf bifurcation, which caused the appearance of more than one cpo in some regions of parameter space, thus contradicting assumption 7b.
 This motivated our introduction of $\phi$, which enables us to tune the system, and as we will see in appendix \ref{append:lyapunov_coef}, eliminates the degenerate Hopf points when $\phi\in (\frac{1}{24},\frac{5}{24})$.
-Another apparent obstruction to satisfy assumption 7b, was that in \cite{Baesens_2018} it was erroneously computed that the necklace points were outside the trace-zero loops.
+Another apparent obstruction to satisfying assumption 7b was that in \cite{Baesens_2018} it was erroneously computed that the necklace points were outside the trace-zero loops.
 This error was corrected in the corrigendum \cite{Baesens_2022_Corrigendum} together with numerical computation of the relevant part of the bifurcation diagram.

-We give proofs that all the assumptions are satisfied for the modified example \eqref{eq:principal}, except for assumption 7b which we were only able to validate numerically, see section \ref{sec:cpo}.
-To get a formal proof an insight is needed to determine the sign of the integrals \eqref{eq:tilde_alpha_prime} which would automatically give at most one cpo.

-This paper should be read as a companion paper to \cite{Baesens_2018}.
-We will often refer to it for the methodology of the proofs and its figures.
-When appropriate though, we have fleshed out arguments that were only sketched there, for instance see the study of snp curves in section \ref{sec:transit_map}.
+Unavoidably in this work we have repeated many of the figures and arguments from \cite{Baesens_2018}.
+Some of them have not changed with the introduction of $\phi$ whereas others have become significantly more intricate.
+We have also taken the opportunity to flesh out arguments that were only sketched there, for instance see the study of snp curves in section \ref{sec:transit_map} and of chc curves in section \ref{sec:lack_of_chc_cpo}.